 Seating and Positioning has become a standard performance expectation of most rehabilitation therapists, particularly for those practicing in skilled nursing or pediatric settings.
-This course is intended for intermediate learners, presents the fundamentals of seating and positioning for both pediatric and adult populations.
+This course is intended for intermediate learners and presents the fundamentals of seating and positioning for both pediatric and adult populations.
 The most commonly encountered situations and conditions are the focus; however, by understanding the basic fundamental principles involved in a seating and positioning intervention, the Learner should be able to resolve almost any seating and positioning problem caused by any condition for any client at any age.

-Pre-conference preparation (4 hours of online lectures) and 1 day at a clinical site.
+Pre-course preparation (4 hours of online lectures) and 1 day at a clinical site.

 Target Audience: Intermediate level course open to licensed physical and occupational therapists.

 Credits: 12 contact hours (4 online and 8 on-site) from EIM Institutes of Health Professions

 Appropriate dress: Participants are asked to bring appropriate attire for lab sessions (i.e. shorts and t-shirts and sports bras for women) and air-conditioned environments throughout the day (i.e. warm-up or work-out clothes).